Pre-Seed

 SAFE or priced round at pre-seed?

-Post-money SAFE with a valuation cap only is the dominant structure: 61% of SAFEs in 2025 followed this format.
-Priced rounds at pre-seed remain rare because legal cost ($25K-$50K) is a meaningful fraction of a small raise.
-Priced rounds typically appear once round size crosses $2-3M.
+A post-money SAFE with a valuation cap (no discount) is the dominant structure globally where SAFE-style instruments are permitted.
+Priced preferred-stock rounds at pre-seed remain rare because legal cost is a meaningful fraction of a small raise.
+Priced rounds typically appear once round size crosses the low single-digit millions.

 Who leads pre-seed rounds?

 Dedicated pre-seed funds, scout programs from larger firms, angels, and accelerators.
-Multi-stage funds occasionally write pre-seed checks to claim early access to a company.
-A named lead is uncommon at pre-seed; founders often raise from 10-20 smaller checks on a shared SAFE.
+Multi-stage funds occasionally write pre-seed checks to claim early access.
+A named lead is uncommon at pre-seed; founders often raise from many smaller checks on a shared SAFE or note.